3nvy/GPX-Route-Generator-Console/README.md

 This app generates a GPX file with coordinates sorted in an optimal path, based on the nearest-neighbor algorithm.
 By providing a file with multiple coordinates to the app, it outputs a GPX file with a optimal path with the first coordinate as a starting point.

-The app comes with an example file (coords.txt) which will output an optimal path GTX file for Central Park, New York.
+The app comes with an example file (coords.txt) which will output an optimal path GPX file for Central Park, New York.

 # How to use